 Chef Daniel Boulud’s renowned restaurant delights the senses with elegant ambiance, gracious service and delectable menus in the heart of Manhattan’s Upper East Side.
 This Relais & Châteaux member’s award winning contemporary French cuisine is inspired by the seasons and accompanied by world class wines.
 The distinctive setting boasts contemporary furnishings and finishes atop the restaurant’s grand neo classical architecture.
 DANIEL offers the Bellecour Room for private dining and a warm and welcoming Bar & Lounge where guests enjoy creative cocktails, à la carte dining and sumptuous late night desserts.
-DANIEL is one of only a few Manhattan restaurants to have The New York Times’ coveted four-star rating as well as three Michelin stars.
+DANIEL is one of only a few Manhattan restaurants to have a coveted three-star Michelin rating.

 Café Boulud has become an Upper East Side staple, whose menu is inspired by Daniel Boulud’s four culinary muses: la tradition, classic French “cuisine; la saison, seasonal delicacies; le potager, the vegetable garden; and le voyage, flavors of world cuisines.
 Having earned three stars in the New York Times as well as a star in the Michelin Guide, Café Boulud is both a destination and a neighborhood gem for casually elegant dining, seasonal wine tasting dinners, Sunday brunch and two salons for intimate, private events.
 The restaurant’s adjacent Bar Pleiades serves some of the neighborhoods finest cocktails and is perfect for a group gathering or intimate get together.